Nikita Dragun Masters The Underboob Look In Metallic Bandeau Top With Matching Thigh-High Slit Skirt

 YouTuber Nikita Dragun took to Instagram to update fans with a series of new snapshots of herself.
 The makeup guru is no stranger to making bold statements with her fashion and has mastered the underboob look with her most recent upload.

 Dragun stunned in a metallic lilac bandeau top that displayed her decolletage, underboob, and stomach.
-The item of clothing also showcased a hint of her tattoo that is inked in between her breasts.
+The item of clothing also showcased a hint of the tattoo between her breasts.
 She teamed the ensemble with a high-waisted skirt that featured a thigh-high slit.
 Dragun completed her outfit with strappy stilettoes that had a thick see-through platform and showed off her toes.
 She accessorized herself with large hoop earrings and styled her dark wavy hair down with a middle part.
-Dragun rocked long, pointy acrylic nails that were painted with a coat of white polish for the occasion.
+She rocked long, pointy acrylic nails that were painted with a coat of white polish for the occasion.

 The 24-year-old treated her followers to three images and one video within the same upload.

 In the first shot, Dragun was captured outdoors on a basketball court in front of a number of palm trees.
-She was photographed from a lower angle from the thighs-up while gazing to her right and resting her arms beside her.
+She was photographed from a lower angle from the thighs up while gazing to her right and resting her arms beside her.

 In the next slide, the influencer bent down and sported an over-the-shoulder pose.

-In the third pic, Dragun was snapped from head-to-toe with her arms raised and head tilted back.
+In the third pic, Dragun was snapped from head to toe with her arms raised and head tilted back.
 She showcased her profile, which highlighted her sharp jawline.

-In the fourth and final frame, Dragun attached a short video clip that saw her scoring the basketball through the hoop.
-She threw up her middle fingers at the end and stuck out her tongue.

 "You're literally the prettiest woman out there," one user wrote.